FBK-NILab/app-classifyber-segmentation/README.md

 ```

 #### Dependencies
-This App requires [singularity](https://sylabs.io/singularity/) to run.
-If you don’t have singularity, you will need to install following dependencies.
+This App only requires [singularity](https://sylabs.io/singularity/) to run.

 #### MIT Copyright (c) 2020 brainlife.io The University of Texas at Austin and Indiana University